-The practicing accountant will need to create a broad array of journal entries over the course of a typical fiscal year.
-The following journal entry examples are intended to provide an outline of the general structure of the more common entries encountered.
+The following journal entry examples provide an outline of the more common entries encountered.
 It is impossible to provide a complete set of journal entries that address every variation on every situation, since there are thousands of possible entries.

-Each item on the list states the topic, the relevant debit and credit, and additional comments as needed.
+Each example journal entry states the topic, the relevant debit and credit, and additional comments as needed.

 - Sales entry.
-Debit accounts receivable and credit sales.
+When goods or services are sold on credit, debit accounts receivable and credit sales.
 If a sale is for cash, then the debit is to the cash account instead of the accounts receivable account.

 - Allowance for doubtful accounts entry.
-Debit bad debt expense and credit the allowance for doubtful accounts.
-When actual bad debts are identified, you then debit the allowance for doubtful accounts and credit the accounts receivable account.
+When setting up or adjusting a bad debt reserve, debit bad debt expense and credit the allowance for doubtful accounts.
+When specific bad debts are identified, you then debit the allowance for doubtful accounts and credit the accounts receivable account.

 - Accounts payable entry.
-Debit the asset or expense account to which a purchase relates and credit the accounts payable account.
+When recording an account payable, debit the asset or expense account to which a purchase relates and credit the accounts payable account.
 When an account payable is paid, debit accounts payable and credit cash.

 - Payroll entry.
-Debit the wages expense and payroll tax expense accounts, and credit the cash account.
+When recognizing payroll expenses, debit the wages expense and payroll tax expense accounts, and credit the cash account.
 There may be additional credits to account for deductions from benefit expense accounts, if employees have permitted deductions for benefits to be taken from their pay.

 - Accrued expense entry.
-Debit the applicable expense and credit accrued expenses.
+To accrue an incurred expense, debit the applicable expense and credit accrued expenses.
 This entry is usually reversed automatically in the following period.

 - Depreciation entry.
-Debit depreciation expense and credit accumulated depreciation.
+To recognize depreciation expense, debit depreciation expense and credit accumulated depreciation.
 These accounts may be categorized by type of fixed asset.

 - Petty cash entry.
 When petty cash is to be replenished, debit the expenses to be charged, as stated on received vouchers, and credit the cash account for the amount of cash to be used to replenish the petty cash box.